litespeedtech/lsws-docker-env/README.md

 After installation, you can use phpMinAdmin to access the database by visiting http://127.0.0.1:8080 or https://127.0.0.1:8443.
 The default username is `root`, and the password is the same as the one you supplied in the `.env` file.

 ## Support & Feedback
-If you still have a question after using OpenLiteSpeed Docker, you have a few options.
+If you still have a question after using LiteSpeed Docker, you have a few options.
 * Join [the GoLiteSpeed Slack community](litespeedtech.com/slack) for real-time discussion
-* Post to [the OpenLiteSpeed Forums](https://forum.openlitespeed.org/) for community support
+* Post to [the LiteSpeed Forums](https://www.litespeedtech.com/support/forum/) for community support
-* Reporting any issue on [Github ols-docker-env](https://github.com/litespeedtech/ols-docker-env/issues) project
+* Reporting any issue on [Github lsws-docker-env](https://github.com/litespeedtech/lsws-docker-env/issues) project

 **Pull requests are always welcome**